 Finally, there was disagreement over which standard to use in Sections III(C)(ii) and (iii).
 INTA, Time Warner, the IPC, Thomas Smoonlock, and Turner Broadcasting all argued that the standard should be “a reasonable basis for believing that the Customer is not infringing the Requester’s claimed intellectual property rights, and/or that the Customer’s use of the claimed intellectual property is defensible.”
 Thomas Smoonlock also added one slight caveat to that: when it is the P/P Customer providing the “reasonable basis” (i.e., for Section III(C)(ii), rather than for Section III(C)(iii)), Annex E should add appropriate follow-up guidelines to prevent abuse by P/P Customers "playing dumb".
 On the other side, the IACC and Vanda Scartezini argued that the standard should be “[adequate] [sufficient] [compelling] reasons against disclosure.”
 Of those three adjectives, Vanda Scartezini expressed a preference for “sufficient,” while the IACC expressed no preference.

+Finally, our sub-team reviewed and analyzed 21 miscellaneous comments that did not clearly support or object to Annex E. Unfortunately, some of these comments were simply expletives without further content while others didn’t speak to Annex E at all.
+Those that provided more material comments in this bucket include:

+Robert Lukitsh states, “Any are fine,” but doesn’t provide any feedback about the various forms of proposed language in Annex E.

+Five of these commenters clearly do not support Annex E, and four provided comments:

+Sven Slootweg, Adam Miller, and Arthur Zonnenberg express concerns about the effects of Annex E on individual privacy and freedom.

+Lucas Stadler cites concerns about placing the burden of proof on the registrant.

+Six other commenters make generally negative comments against Annex E, including these specifics:

+Adam Creighton comments, “the language is too loose, and opens individuals up to frivolous litigation from IP rights owners and third-party agencies whose contracted relationship is to expand IP brand presence.”

+Anand S. expresses concerns about individual privacy and freedom.

+Sven Slootweg also points out that “a proposal to 'unmask' WHOIS data upon a copyright complaint is effectively a backdoor” to the DMCA.